 So Peter went out with the other disciple, and they were going toward the tomb.
 Both of them were running together, but the other disciple outran Peter and reached the tomb first.
+(John 20:3-4)

-It seemed like anything could lead to a nightmare – someone talking about ghost stories, a scary movie preview on primetime television, or a bully’s threat at school.
+It seemed like anything could lead to a nightmare – someone talking about ghost stories, a scary movie preview on primetime television, or mean, pesky childhood communication at school.

 Running from something, trying to get somewhere, out of breath, exhausted, tripping over branches and divots of grass and hidden treachery.
 As I laid in my bed, the branches scrapping the window signaled someone trying to get me, I came up with infinite excuses for drinks of water and extra hugs, mostly I imagined what would come for me in my dreams that night.

-I circled around that track four times and consistently came in at my 12 minute marker.
+I circled around that track four times and consistently came in at my twelve minute marker.
 Gag.
 It was anxiety producing and embarrassing.

-And so I didn’t.
 I quit, but unbeknownst to me I began simultaneously running in another way, looking and searching.
 I ran to everything else, instead of what I really needed to be running to… that empty tomb, and that Risen Savior.

-“Both of them were running together…”
+Both of them were running together…

-“The other disciple outran Peter…”
+The other disciple outran Peter…

 Looking back, Dave was safe.
 His gracious spirit and tongue that constantly dripped words of encouragement, spoke grace in my life in a way that was new and fresh and sent me running to find an empty tomb, a unneeded burial cloth, a new day.

 I can certainly walk to the tomb?
 There’s was no need to take up running as a hobby to cement my relationship with Christ.